stefvw93/tover-template/readme.md

 Using an ESLint plugin for your IDE is recommended.

 Directories prefixed with a _"\_"_ can generally remain untouched, unless you know what you are doing and want to change things about the project setup.
-Directories prefixed with a _"."_ should not be touched.\* These contain compiled or otherwise processed code.
+Directories prefixed with a _"."_ should not be touched.
+These contain compiled or otherwise processed code.

-<sub>\*The only exception may be the `.vscode` directory, which contains workspace settings for VSCode.</sub>